unitaryfund/mitiq/docs/source/guide/guide-error-mitigation.rst

 was introduced by controlling only the gate-defining pulses.
 The effective noise of a quantum circuit can be scaled also at a gate-level, i.e., without requiring a direct control of the  physical hardware.
 For example this can be achieved with the :ref:`unitary folding<guide-folding>` technique, a method which is present in the ``mitiq`` toolchain.

+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Limitations of zero-noise extrapolation
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Zero-noise extrapolation is a useful error mitigation technique but it is not without limitations.
+First and foremost, the zero-noise estimate is extrapolated, meaning that performance guarantees are quite difficult in general.
+If a reasonable estimate of how increasing the noise affects the observable is known, then ZNE can produce good zero-noise estimates.
+This is the case for simple noise models such as depolarizing noise, but noise in actual quantum systems is more complicated and can produce different behavior than expected.
+In this case the performance of ZNE is tied to the performance of the underlying hardware.
+If expectation values do not produce a smooth curve as noise is increased, the zero-noise estimate may be poor and certain inference techniques may fail.
+In particular, one has to take into account that any initial error in the measured expectation values will propagate to the zero-noise extrapolation value.
+This fact can significantly amplify the final estimation uncertainty.
+In practice, this implies that the evaluation of a mitigated expectation value requires more measurement shots with respect to the unmitigated one.

+Additionally, zero-noise extrapolation cannot increase the performance of arbitrary circuits.
+If the circuit is large enough such that the expectation of the observable is almost constant as noise is increased (e.g., if the state is maximally mixed), then extrapolation will of course not help the zero-noise estimate.
+The regime in which ZNE is applicable thus depends on the performance of the underlying hardware as well as the circuit.
+A detailed description of when zero-noise extrapolation is effective, and how effective it is, is the subject of ongoing research.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Other error mitigation techniques
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^